When Grace Is in the Pulpit

 But preaching is not just about Jesus; it is his way of being personally present with his church.
 Good preaching brings the church into an encounter with her Groom by the Holy Spirit.
 As Jason Meyer summarizes it, “The ministry of the word in Scripture is stewarding and heralding God’s word in such a way that people encounter God through his word” (21).
 In faithful Christian preaching, we not only hear about Jesus, but we meet him.

 Preaching not only communicates truths about God, but serves the function of “conveying the very presence of God.”
 It is to be valued not merely for the exegetical insights, but “for its role as a means through which God truly speaks and in which Christ is really present” (Marcus Peter Johnson, One with Christ, 220).
 While preaching is not technically called an “ordinance” or “sacrament” (like baptism and the Lord’s Supper), it’s power is sacramental.
 It is a God-appointed means of communicating his grace to the church through the channel of faith, with the chief benefit being an encounter with Jesus himself.

 Experience the Joy

-The great goal of preaching, as well as the sacraments and the various other spiritual disciplines, is this: knowing and enjoying Jesus.
+The great goal of preaching, with the sacraments and various other spiritual disciplines, is this: knowing and enjoying Jesus.
 The greatest incentive for attentive listening as we gather for corporate worship and sit under the preaching of God’s word is that we may know him (Philippians 3:10).

 Here we taste eternal life for thirty minutes a week in the highest aim of Christian preaching: that we know the only true God, and Jesus Christ whom he has sent (John 17:3).